Dubai International Academy, Emirates Hills – THE REVIEW 2020

 The School is a dedicated International Baccalaureate all-through school offering the complete IB programme across PYP, MYP, International Baccalaureate Diploma (IB DP) – and International Baccalaureate Career related Programme (IB CP) to 2241 children.

-Opening in 2005 with more than 500 students from 55 countries, and an equally diverse faculty of more than 50 members of 18 different nationalities, today the school has around 2250 students from over 85 nationalities, looked after by 190 teachers and 60 TAs.
-As WSA notes, “to all practical purposes, no one nationality seems to stand out in this truly international school.”
+Opened in 2005 with more than 500 students from 55 countries, and an equally diverse faculty of more than 50 members of 18 different nationalities, today the school has around 2250 students from over 85 nationalities, looked after by 190 teachers and 60 TAs.
+To all practical purposes, no one nationality seems to stand out in this truly international school.

 The first school in the UAE to offer the Geneva based International Baccalaureate (IB), and in full across its Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP), the Dubai International Academy is innovative, well-established and academic.
 Of its many successes, the achievement in 2013 of one of its students, Xanita Saayman (now at the University of Toronto), of being the first DIA student, and one of only 108 worldwide, to attain the perfect score of 45/45 in the IB Diploma Programme, is particularly notable.
 The top score in 2015/16 was 44/45, so evidence that Xanita’s result was not a one-off.